 These gloves use a lot of separate panels, which increases their comfort and fit, but it also distracted from the experience of using your phone for us.
 The seams on the thumbs ran across right where we liked to use on our phones.
 That surprisingly didn't affect the conductivity, but it was slightly annoying.
 We tested a size medium.

-The Mujjo Knitted has you covered if you are looking for something that is stylish, functional, and on the warmer side.
+The Mujjo Knitted is an excellent choice for those looking for something stylish, functional, and relatively warm.
 We thought the knitted glove with a built-in liner looked great.
-The rubberized texture covers the entire palm and all fingers making its grip secure when it needs to be.
+The rubberized texture covers the entire palm and all fingers to provide a secure grip when you need it.

 The Black Diamond Heavyweight Screentap gloves are a great overall option for high exertion activities in cold weather.
 They performed well consistently in all of our tests.
 They are warm while still maintaining reasonable breathability.

 The warmth of these gloves also comes with some associated thickness.
 That thickness can feel a bit bulky at times, especially in the seams at the tip of the fingers.
 This is a problem shared by The North Face ETip gloves, but it is amplified here by the thicker fleece.
 We tested a size large.